rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 As long as I am in the world, I am the light of the world. ^0905

-Having said these things, he spit on the ground and made mud with the saliva.
-Then he anointed the man’s eyes with the mud ^0906
+Having said these things, he spat on the ground and made mud with the saliva.
+Then he anointed the man's eyes with the mud ^0906

-and said to him, Go, wash in the pool of Siloam ( which means Sent ).
+and said to him, Go, wash in the pool of Siloam (which means Sent).
 So he went and washed and came back seeing. ^0907

 The neighbors and those who had seen him before as a beggar were saying, Is this not the man who used to sit and beg? ^0908